kinode-dao/kinode-book/src/apis/kernel.md

         target: ProcessId,
         capabilities: Vec<Capability>,
     },
+    /// Drop capabilities.
+Does nothing if process doesn't have these caps DropCapabilities {
+        target: ProcessId,
+        capabilities: Vec<Capability>,
+    },
     /// Tell the kernel to run a process that has already been installed.
-    /// Note: in the future, this command could be extended to allow for
+    /// TODO: in the future, this command could be extended to allow for
     /// resource provision.
     RunProcess(ProcessId),
     /// Kill a running process immediately.
 This may result in the dropping / mishandling of messages!